Hair and Skin PRP Stem Cell Rejuvenation Therapy

-PRP is used to decrease wrinkles, improve face contour, and reduce large pores, acne and other scars.
+PRP is used to decrease wrinkles, improve face contour, and reduce large pores, acne, and other scars.
 PRP may also be an effective alternative to surgical scalp hair restoration.
-PRP can be used along with micro-needling for best result.
+PRP can be used along with micro-needling for the best result.

 Revitalize Your Skin with PRP

 • PRP promotes your own natural collagen to grow and regenerate tissue

 • PRP is a natural material created from your own blood cells

 • Delivers your own body’s stem cell growth factors